hecanjog/dronelife.org/readme.md

     sudo python setup.py develop

 Which will install dronelife in 'develop' mode, which lets you hack on the code without having to reinstall the module on every change.
-In production, `install` should be used instead of `develop`.

-To run the app (don't do this in production) just:
+To run the app just:

     python run.py